PN-Tester/pn-tester.github.io/_posts/2024-03-16-Philosophy.md

 Unlike excuses, Accountability is not a shield, rather, it is your armour.

-It will not prevent you using the sword.
+It will not prevent you from using the sword.

 Accountability is accepting the result of your choices.
 At its core, it is honesty, transparency, purity of spirit.